Reimagining Faith and Culture One Story at a Time

 What Inigo Montoya taught me about world-shaping leadership

 “These were the men who came to David while he was banished from the presence of Saul.
 They were among the warriors who helped him in battle.
-They were able to shoot arrows or to sling stones right-handed or left-handed.
+They were able to shoot arrows or to sling stones with both the right and the left.
 Warriors who understood the times and knew what Israel should do.”

 -1 Chronicles 12

-One of my all-time favorite comedic film scenes occurs in The Princess Bride in a duel between two expert swordsmen—Inigo Montoya and the Man in Black (movie clip above).
-Unbeknownst to each swordsman, both duelists have spent their lives mastering swordplay not only with their right-hand, but also with their left.
+One of my all-time favorite movies scenes occurs in The Princess Bride.
+It’s a comedic duel between two expert swordsmen—Inigo Montoya (Mandy Patinkin) and the Dread Pirate Roberts (Cary Elwes).
+Unbeknownst to either swordsman, both duelists are fighting with a secret: each spent thousands of hours mastering swordplay not only with their right-hand, but also with their left.

-As the duel builds to its hilarious conclusion, both fighters quickly realize that expertise in single-handed swordplay is inadequate preparation for facing a true master.
-Without striving to become a two-handed warrior there is little hope of achieving one’s life mission—whether that mission is piracy, true love, or revenge.
+As the duel builds to its hilarious conclusion, the combatants begin to realize that expertise in single-handed swordplay is completely inadequate preparation for battle with a true master.
+In turns out that, becoming a two-handed warrior is essential to achieving your life mission—whether that mission is piracy, true love, or revenge.

 The Danger of One-Handed Swordplay

 I hate to push a metaphor too far, but I suspect that many of our current failures in connecting faith and culture suffer from a similar ‘single-handed’ myopia.
 Few institutions in modern society prepare men and women for holistic approaches to life.
-Parents and teachers quickly recognized our ‘dominant’ traits when we were quite young, and often set us on paths that all but guaranteed we become proficient in a very narrow range of human experience.
+Filmmaking, sports, and academic careers demand single-minded focus from an early age.
+Our parents and teachers recognize our ‘dominant’ traits when we are quite young and set us on a path that all but guarantees we become proficient in a very narrow range of human experience.

 This one-handed approach is perhaps even most pronounced in the realms of faith formation and culture making.
-Churches, educational institutions, and movie production companies, etc. all desire to shape society for good, but often from drastically different perspectives.
+Educational institutions, churches, and the filmmaking communities all long to shape society for good, but often from drastically different perspectives.
 Our common desire to influence the world, devoid of any common understanding of one another’s perspectives often leads to the kind of demonizing and scapegoating predicted by thinkers such as René Girard.
+The most striking lesson of Sue and my five-year missionary journey to Hollywood is the depth of heartache in our most talented filmmakers of faith because of the rejection and misunderstanding they experience in their interactions with faith communities and faith leaders.

 Faith-Formation AND Culture-Making